ONLY ON 2: Alderman Says Action Will Be Taken As McKinley Park Parking Lot Has Been Turned Into Fast And Furious Drag Strip

 The new ordinance could also cite spectators who come out and watch the parking lot spectacle.
 A similar move was made in Dallas.

 “Police can come in, but they can’t chase 300 people,” Cardenas said.
-“It’s been years in the making, but I think with the pandemic, it’s gotten really, really bad.”MORE NEWS: 2 People Injured When Car Hits Private Ambulance In Washington Park
+“It’s been years in the making, but I think with the pandemic, it’s gotten really, really bad.”MORE NEWS: After Initial Slowdown of Transplants During Pandemic, Organ Donations End Up Setting Record

 Off camera, some car enthusiasts said cracking down on the parking lot at Ashland and Archer will not really solve the problem – as the car enthusiasts will just move to another parking lot, or worse, into the streets.